grapa-dev/grapa/README.md

 > 5.13
 > -5.5

-You can also create using hex or binary format:
+You can also create using hex format:
 > -0x4.0x5
 >   which returns -4.3125

+Or binaary format:
 > 0b101.11
 >   which returns 5.625